CanonicalLtd/maas-docs/en/installconfig-rack.md

 ## Region/Rack/Machine communication and high-availability environments

-Please see [Controllers][machine-comms] for more information about how rack controllers communicate with region controllers and machines as well as how to use rack controllers in an HA environment.
+Please see [Communication][machine-comms] for more information about how rack controllers communicate with region controllers and machines as well as how to use rack controllers in an HA environment.

 <!-- LINKS -->

+[multi-region-endpoints]: manage-ha.md#multiple-region-endpoints
-[machine-comms]: intro-controllers.md#how-region-and-rack-controllers-and-machines-communicate
+[machine-comms]: intro-communication.md
 [manage-ha]: manage-ha.md
 [install-from-iso]: installconfig-iso-install.md
 [install-from-iso-rackd]: installconfig-iso-install.md#rack-controller